-Students must register with us, apply for any credit for prior learning, enter for and pass the ACA exams, complete professional development, ethics and professional scepticism and practical work experience.
+It is the responsibility of your ACA students to register with us, apply for any credit for prior learning, enter for and pass the ACA exams, and complete the professional development, practical work experience, and ethics and professional scepticism requirements.

-The ACA training agreement requires the student to take much of the responsibility for their development during training.
-This helps reduce the administrative time for employers.
+The ACA training agreement requires your students to take most of the responsibility for their development during training.
+This helps to reduce the administrative time for you.

-Practical work experience is gained as part of a student’s training agreement.
-They are required to complete at least 450 practical work experience days (or 300 if eligible), which normally takes between three and five years.
-The knowledge, skills and experience they gain as part of their training agreement enable your students to put what they are learning into practice.
+This is gained as part of your students training agreement.
+They are required to complete at least 450 practical work experience days (or 300 days if eligible), which normally takes between three and five years.
+Students are required to keep a log or timesheet of their practical work experience to discuss this with you are each six-monthly review.

-Students working in audit registered firms who wish to record audit experience must maintain a record of their audit days.
-Students log their practical work experience and audit experience within their online training file.
+Students working in audit registered firms who want to record their audit experience must maintain a record of their audit days.

 For more on gaining audit experience and the Audit Qualification go to icaew.com/aq.

-Professional development is made up of seven ladders, which your students will work their way through while training for the ACA.
-Each ladder represents a theme, or related set of skills.
-Where they start and how fast you progress up each ladder is flexible and will be managed by you.
-The seven ladders are:
+Made up of seven ladders and 52 steps overall, your students will work their way through their professional development while training for the ACA.
+Where they start and how fast they progress up each ladder is flexible and will be managed by you.

-All students must have a review meeting with their employer at least every six months throughout their training.
-These reviews are to discuss the student’s progress and development and identify any further support they may require.
+All students must have a review meeting with you at least every six months throughout their training.
+These reviews are to discuss their progress and development and identify any further support they may require.
 Six-monthly reviews are not optional - they are a requirement of the ACA training agreement.

-Ultimately it is a student’s responsibility to arrange these reviews.
-However, as an employer you should do everything to facilitate these meetings.
-Failure to do so could affect the authorisation status of your organisation.
+It is your students responsibility to arrange these reviews.
+However, you should do everything you can to facilitate these meetings.
+Failure to do so may affect your authorisation status.